-Led by Melbourne Health, funded through the 2016-17 Better Care Victoria (BCV) Innovation Fund, the Sepsis Improvement Project scaled up a clinical sepsis pathway across the Royal Melbourne Hospital, that was developed at Peter MacCallum Cancer Centre in February 2013.
+Led by Melbourne Health, funded through the 2016-17 Better Care Victoria (BCV) Innovation Fund, the Sepsis Improvement Project adapted and scaled up a clinical sepsis pathway across the Royal Melbourne Hospital, that was developed at Peter MacCallum Cancer Centre in February 2013.

 The project resulted in significant improvements in mortality, length of stay, and ICU admissions related to sepsis.